digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 This resistance is from the first part of the ignition coil pack wiring, which takes a high current from the battery and feeds it into the secondary coil.
 These resistances can be measured by doing the following:

-> NOTE: all resistances should be approx. 0.6Ω
+> all resistances should be approx. 0.6Ω
+{: .block-note}

 1. check the resistance between pins 4 and 1
 1. check the resistance between pins 4 and 2